Dayasuvagiya/Happy-health/README.md

 ### Lighthouse Testing

 ![Lighthouse Metrics](documentation/images/lighthouse.png)
   - Testing on Desktop has given a variety of scores, going from a score between 85 and 98 for Performance and a score between 83 to 92 for Best Practices.
-The last tests before submissions are posted below.
+The last tests before submissions are posted below:
   - When tested on desktop, the website score 98 on performance.
   - An accessibility score is 96
   - The best practices score is 92 and SEO score is 100